 Specific noise control measures would be incorporated in noise mitigation plan(s) required under the NYC Noise Control Code.
 These measures could include a variety of source and path controls.
-These mitigations will be further explored between the DEIS and FEIS.
-If no practicable or feasible mitigation is identified, these impacts would constitute unavoidable significant adverse traffic impacts as a result of the Proposed Actions.
+Between publication of the DEIS and FEIS, additional mitigation measures were explored, however none were determined feasible and practicable.
+The following mitigation measures beyond the noise control measures already identified in Chapter 19, "Construction" could further partially mitigate significant adverse impacts (and substantially reduce construction-related noise levels) at some locations: